 - Increase stamina

-There have been some concerns that taking growth hormone therapy may lead to sleep apnea.
-A child who takes hormone therapy needs to have annual sleep studies to monitor for sleep apnea.
+Taking growth hormone therapy may lead to sleep apnea.
+A child who takes hormone therapy needs to be monitored for sleep apnea.

 Low levels of sex hormones may be corrected at puberty with hormone replacement.